huffSamuel/CST352/Lab3/README.md

 Stackl and its documentation can be obtained [here](https://github.com/philip-w-howard/stackl)

+Implementing this lab using Stackl rather than a simulated environment results in +10 points on the lab.

 ## Grade and Notes

-83/100
+Lab Score: 83/100

-* The proper validation in syscall() is args>=0 && <(lp - bp).
+* The proper validation in syscall() is `args>=0 && <(lp - bp)`.
 The addresses are relative to the bp.
 You should also validate the pointer stored in the args_t.
 * -7 Your userlib functions always return zero instead of returning a meaningful status of the operation.
 * -5 in systrap() you dereference args before converting it to a system address.
 This will cause a memory overwrite somewhere in system space.
 * -10 You did not validate the args to systrap
 * -2 your trap routine should not print error messages.
 Instead, it should report the failure back to userland.
 * +10 for doing the stackl version.

-﻿﻿﻿﻿﻿
+No Paranoia Score